serra/ubuntu-fossa-ansible/README.md

 Goal: when setting up a new machine, I can just call this Ansible script and be up-and-running in no-time.

-# Done
+# Usage

+Manual actions:

+ * Install Ubuntu 20.04 Focal Fossa on my machine.
- * Install 1-password in Firefox
+ * Install 1-password in Firefox.
- * Add Google mail and calendar accounts
+ * Add Google mail and calendar accounts.
- * Set up Ansible workflow for further setup of my machine
+ * Set up Ansible workflow for further setup of my machine.
  * Pair Airpods Pro for headset, mic not working yet, [details](https://askubuntu.com/questions/922860/pairing-apple-airpods-as-headset).
- * create an ansible install and config script, from [blog post with ideas](https://opensource.com/article/18/3/manage-your-workstation-configuration-ansible-part-2)
- * vs code
+ * Download the [make file](./makefile) from the [github repository].
+ * Run `make boostrap` and then `make install`

 # Doing